 The full document includes more details on each skill, including the OFO code, description, minimum qualification required and the local statutory professional body.

-Importance of Critical Skills list
+Importance of Critical Skills List

 “Foreign nationals may now establish whether their profession is in demand in South Africa and may be eligible to commence a career path in the country provided they fulfil the Act’s criteria,” he explained.